Our Code of Ethics

 Safeguarding Policy and associated procedures

-Honorary Degrees Process and Procedures (including guidance on process and deadlines)
+Honorary Degrees Process and Procedures (including guidance on process, deadlines and meetings details)

 Please contact the Student and Academic Services Executive Team if there are questions which cannot be addressed through the policies and procedures set out above.